 There are a few things I wish I’d known earlier on in life about myself.
-I wish I knew that to flourish I need some time to myself for an extended period of time a few times a year.
+I wish I knew that to thrive I need some time by myself for an extended period of time a few times a year.
 I wish I knew that in order to not feel crazy during the football season I need a community of women who understand our unique lifestyle.
 Finally, I wish I knew that as a verbal processor, I comprehend concepts best when I can talk them through with people after studying them, especially Biblical concepts.

 3 Self-Care Investments for Coaches’ Wives

 This suggestion may sound obvious, or it may sound ridiculous to you depending on where you are in your spiritual journey.
 Even if you don’t believe in God stick with me here for a minute.